Educational Equity & Cultural Diversity

 Boulder, CO 80309

-Susan Hopewell is an assistant professor of education in the division of Educational Equity and Cultural Diversity.
-She is interested in issues of language, culture, equity, and identity especially as they impact, or are affected by, literacy practices.
-Dr. Hopewell utilizes mixed-methods designs to conduct research focused on strengthening biliteracy education for Spanish – English bilingual children in the United States.
+Susan Hopewell is Assistant Professor of Educational Equity and Cultural Diversity.
+She focuses on issues of language, culture, equity, and identity especially as they impact, or are affected by, literacy practices.
+Dr. Hopewell uses mixed-methods designs to conduct research focused on strengthening biliteracy education for Spanish – English bilingual children in the United States.
 Her current research studies examine the strategic use of Spanish during ESL literacy, the impact that teacher-student interactions have on bilingual writing development, and a longitudinal K-5 biliteracy study aiming to reconceptualize the how we assess, interpret, and understand the development of biliteracy.
 Prior to joining the CU faculty, Dr. Hopewell was a research assistant with the BUENO Center for Multicultural Education where she directed federal teacher preparation grants and served as Assistant Editor of the Bilingual Research Journal .
 Her K-12 public school teaching experience includes 8 years as a classroom teacher in a dual-language elementary school, and 4 years as the literacy coach in a maintenance bilingual program.